Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 When you visit the Palatine Hill / Roman Forum with the Full Experience ticket, you will be on your own.

-However, certain S.U.P.E.R. sites (the House of Livia, the House of Augustus, the Domus Transitoria) can only be visited by booking them ahead, and at these sites, you will be accompanied by a park staff member.
+However, at certain S.U.P.E.R. sites (the House of Augustus) you will be accompanied by a park staff member.

 colosseum undergroundWhen you visit the Colosseum underground and/or arena floor, you will be accompanied by a Colosseum staff member, but it's not a tour, per se.
 But you CAN book a tour if you want.